Syrian-Open-Source/python-oak-leaf-drawer/README.md

 Security
 --------
-If you discover any security related issues, please email them first to "your email", if we do not fix it within a short period of time please open a new issue describing your problem.
+If you discover any security related issues, please email them first to "karam2mustafa@gmail.com", if we do not fix it within a short period of time please open a new issue describing your problem.

 Credits